Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 To view the file details, click on a file hyperlink in the grid.
 The file details page displays the details on the selected file.
-By default, it will be the HEAD revision, unless you clicked to view the file details from a specific revision.
-By clicking on the file name, you can download the specified revision of the file to your local machine.
+By default, it will be the HEAD commit, unless you clicked to view the file details from a specific commit.
+By clicking on the file name, you can download the specified commit of the file to your local machine.
 This does not do an Subversion checkout; you are merely downloading the file to your local machine.